Pathoschild/smapi-mod-dump/source/Daily Screenshot/CONTRIBUTING.md

 ## Got improvements?

+* Fork this project and implement the changes you want to make.
 * Please test your changes before submitting a pull request.
 See [Testing](./DailyScreenshot/Tests/Testing.md) documentation for available/recommended testing strategies.
 * Open a new [pull request](../../pull/new) with the change.

-    * Please be sure to add your name to the [Contributors](./CONTRIBUTORS.md) file. :)
+Notes:

-Note: This project uses [Issues](../../issues) to track all feature requests and bug reports.
+* This project uses [Issues](../../issues) to track all feature requests and bug reports.
 If you're looking for ways to contribute, please feel free to work on any of the open Issues!
 Just leave a comment on the Issue to let everyone know that you're working on it, so that people don't accidentally work on the same thing without realizing.
+* We use the [Contribute List](https://github.com/marketplace/actions/contribute-list) GitHub Action to help make sure we give credit to everyone who helps make this mod better!
+After your contribution is merged to the `main` branch, a bot will create a PR to add your name (if not already present) and we will get it merged. :)

 ## Want to report a bug or propose a new feature?